A qualification in outdoor education gives you the skillset to work in the outdoor and adventure industry, teaching and leading others.

 AUT outdoor education graduates work in many fields.
 They teach in schools, work in outdoor pursuit centres, operate adventure tourism ventures and often progress into management.

 Encounter New Zealand’s unique environment and learn from some of the country’s most experienced staff in outdoor education.
 AUT staff have worked and adventured in some of the world’s most exciting places including Antarctica, Nepal, North and South America, the United Kingdom, New Zealand and the Alps of France, Austria and Switzerland.

 This is part of the Bachelor of Sport and Recreation.

-Plus one optional/elective paper.
+Plus one optional/elective course.

 This year also includes two work placements of 30-40 hours, designed to introduce you to the workplace and help you identify where you want to complete your third-year workplace experience.

-In your third year you complete 350 to 400 hours in an organisation, which includes working on a project related to your major through the Cooperative Education papers.
+In your third year you complete 350 to 400 hours in an organisation, which includes working on a project related to your major through the Cooperative Education courses.
 This takes approximately two days per week.

 Recent placements included:

 *After completing the one-year Graduate Diploma in Secondary Teaching